kontent-ai/delivery-sdk-js/DOCS.md

   .subscribe(response => console.log(response.item.slug.resolveUrl()));
 ```

-### Resolving content items and components in Rich text elements
+### Resolve content items and components in Rich text elements

 [Rich text elements](https://developer.kenticocloud.com/v1/reference#section-rich-text-element) in Kentico Kontent can contain other content items and [components](https://help.kenticocloud.com/composing-and-linking-content/components/structuring-editorial-articles-with-components).
 For example, if you write a blog post, you might want to insert a video or testimonial to a specific place in your article.